goldsborough/Writer-Tutorial/README.md

 ## Updates

 You can check for any updates or added features in the non-tutorial *Writer* repository, [here](https://github.com/goldsborough/Writer).
-After a certain accumulation of updates/features a new tutorial part may follow.